“It’s Wednesday. And Wednesday is always onion bread day.”

 Over time, Salem became the economic center of the area known as the Wachovia Tract, with a bakery, tannery, and slaughterhouse.
 It was even home to both a brewery and a distillery.
 The craftsmen of Salem were known for producing tools, ceramics, and metals, and the town had extensive gardens and orchards to feed its citizens.

-The residents of Old Salem lived, worked, and worshiped together.
+The residents lived, worked, and worshiped together.
 They did not own the land where they lived but instead leased it from the Moravian church, with the money ultimately going for community expenses.
 The church governed all aspects of life, even encouraging education for both sexes at a time when schooling for girls in the South was irregular, at best.

 Though industry moved in and Salem merged with nearby Winston to form Winston-Salem in 1913, the Moravian cultural and historic preservation continued.
-Thanks, in large part, to meticulous records kept by the settlers, the buildings of Old Salem have been renovated and reconstructed when necessary to reflect life from 1766 to 1860.
+Thanks, in large part, to meticulous records the settlers kept, the buildings of Old Salem have been renovated and reconstructed when necessary to reflect life from 1766 to 1860.
 Of the 91 original buildings in the town today, approximately 20 buildings and gardens are open for visitors.